ivanursul/ivanursul/articles/java/openSourceCollections.md

   </tr>
 </table>

 In *Appache Commons Collections* exist 19 Packages with numerous Interfaces, Classes and Methods.
-We shared only few Interfaces and Classes from one Package and encourage you to check the others on the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>,so we can focus more on practical examples.
+We shared only few Interfaces and Classes from one Package and encourage you to check the others on the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>, so we can focus more on practical examples.

 **Example - Bags usage**
 ```